 I devoured many books on photography and photographic techniques and studied photography at a college in north London.
 I have a natural eye for a good picture, especially with regard to composition and angle.
 I've always said that there are three vital ingredients that make up a good photograph: subject matter, lighting and composition, anything above and beyond this is down to individual creativity.

 In my late teens and early twenties I covered several news stories for local newspapers where I wrote up the stories and shot the accompanying photographs.
-I also ran (with another photographer) a photographic studio in north London specialising in commercial and advertising photography.
+After spending a year working for two photographic retail companies and a year in the hire department at The Flash Centre (Elinchrom UK Distributor) in London I eventually set up my own photographic studio in north London – that I ran with a Flash Centre customer/photographer that I met while working there – specialising in commercial, editorial, portraits and fashion.

 As the years rolled along so did technology and over the course of a few short years film was all but dead in the water as digital took over.
 Today I shoot with full-frame Pro DSLR cameras coupled with the finest lenses available.

-My areas of photographic expertise are: news, investigative journalism, sport, commercial, corporate, portraiture and anything unorthodox.
+My areas of photographic expertise are: corporate, editorial, commercial, photojournalism, sports, fashion, portraits, events, weddings and anything interesting and unorthodox.

 I'm based in Cambridgeshire, UK.

 For examples of my work visit: www.nigelcooperphotography.co.uk